 - If you have any questions, please contact the Colonial Health Center.

 - Domestic students: All students with U.S. citizenship may voluntary enroll in the university's health insurance plan through Aetna Student Health.
 Visit the Colonial Health Center office for more information.

 - International Students: The university automatically enrolls all F-1 and J-1 visa holding international students in GW's Aetna Student Health Plan.
 This will be charged to your student account, along with your tuition fees.
 Read more about the student health insurance policy at GW.

-- Students are strongly encouraged to make a Skype appointment with their Graduate Professional Advisor prior to registering for classes.
+- Students are strongly encouraged to make a virtual appointment with their Graduate Professional Advisor prior to registering for classes.

 - Consult the Schedule of Classes for course details.
 You will need to use your NetID to log in.
 Flex-Start students can register for any graduate level SEAS course listed on the Fall 2020 schedule of classes.

 - Fall 2020 Semester Online Instruction Update: For Fall 2020, the majority of courses are being offered as online courses unless otherwise stated on the schedule of classes.
 Any on-campus courses that are being taught completely online will be designated as "REMOTE INSTR" in the location of the course on the Schedule of Classes.
 Any courses that have an on campus location will be a hybrid course with both online and in-person options.